solid/odi-governance/terms-of-reference.md

 ### 1.13 Interactions with other Solid forums

-The AC has a formal role to review and respond to monthly reports from:
+The AC has a formal role to review and respond to monthly (or quarterly at the ACs discretion) reports from:

 * The Operations Advisory Committee (OAC) and other stood up advisory groups
 * The Linked Web Storage Working Group (W3C WG)